Estimated reading time: 5 minutes

 How to use compost tea

-Once a batch is finished, we always check to make sure we’ve brewed the right kind of microbes.
+We check each batch after brewing to confirm we’ve grown the right kind of microbes.
 We also like to make sure there are actually microbes present and we haven’t just made a nice brew of brown water.
 That’s not necessary for a home-brew situation, as long as you follow the guidelines.

 Then we just put the tea on the soil under our fruit trees and let the microbes go to work.